 What do you call a handkerchief in your language and what does it mean?"

 This article was posted on Tuesday, October 21st, 2014 at 6:56 pm and is filed under Countries & Cultures, England, English, France, French, German, Germany, Handkerchief in Many Languages, Languages, Occitan, Occitan, Portugal, Portuguese, Spain, Spanish, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “The Meaning of Handkerchief Around the World”